 My other favorite addition is the braid.
 Braids are a great way to add some interest to your ponytail or messy bun.
 My go-to is a french braid across the front of my hair and then add it to my ponytail.

 To accomplish this I first take a comb and section off the hair I want to braid and pull the rest back in a ponytail so it is out of the way.

 Then I separate into three sections and begin to braid.

 Tip: Braiding the sections over each other or braiding them under each other will create two different-looking braids.
 In this example, I braided the sections under each other.

 After each braid, I add another small section of hair to each of the outer sections and continue.

 Once I reach my temple, I stop adding hair.
 This is the time where I can look at my braid and if it looks too tight I can gently pull on the sections to add some volume.

-I will continue braiding my hair to the end and either secure with a tiny elastic or let loose.
+I will continue braiding my hair to the end and either secure it with a tiny elastic or let it loose.